splunk/observability-workshop/docs/apm/hotrod.md

 ---

-## 5. Verify that µAPM traces are reaching SignalFx
+## 5. Verify that APM traces are reaching SignalFx

-Open SignalFx in your browser and select the **µAPM** tab.
+Open SignalFx in your browser and select the **APM** tab.

 ![select APM](../images/apm/select-apm.png){: .zoom}